FUNDINGPIPS ARTICLE Β· RULES

 Regions where local regulations classify prop trading as a regulated financial activity, blocking non-registered firms:

-• Ontario, Canada — historically had prop firm regulatory restrictions.
-May or may not still apply depending on current regulatory interpretation.
+• Ontario, Canada: historically had prop firm regulatory restrictions, may or may not still apply depending on current regulatory interpretation

-• Quebec, Canada — similar pattern to Ontario.
+• Quebec, Canada: similar pattern to Ontario

-• Specific other jurisdictions — occasional additions as regulators clarify prop firm status.
+• Specific other jurisdictions: occasional additions as regulators clarify prop firm status

 This category changes more frequently than sanctions compliance as regulators update their positions.
+Watch the FundingPips help center and prop-firm news feeds for clarifications.

 How the restriction is enforced